MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Task 2: Create C2 (command and control) attack

-1. Login to `WIN1` virtual machine as Admin with the password: **Pa55w.rd**.
+1. Sign in to `WIN1` virtual machine as Admin with the password: **Pa55w.rd**.

 1. In the search of the task bar, enter *Command*.
-Command Prompt will be displayed in the search results.
+Command Prompt is displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Confirm any User Account Control prompts that appear.

 1. Attack 2 - Copy and run this command: